Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the 'change enablement' practice is CORRECT?
+### Which statement about the Change Enablement practice is CORRECT?

-- [ ] Service requests are usually normal changes that can be implemented quickly without authorization.
+- [ ] Service requests are usually normal changes that can be implemented quickly without Authorization.
-- [ ] Emergency changes are changes that must be fully tested and fully documented prior to implementation.
+- [ ] Emergency Changes are changes that must be fully tested and fully documented prior to implementation.
 - [ ] Standard changes are changes that need to be scheduled, assessed and authorized following a standard process.
-- [x] Emergency changes are changes that must be implemented as soon as possible and therefore authorization is expedited.
+- [x] Emergency Changes are changes that must be implemented as soon as possible and therefore Authorization is expedited.

 **[⬆ Back to Top](#table-of-contents)**